Yes. Click here for memorandum containing code references.

 Make sure to list the permit number, address of project, and the type of inspections you are seeking in the email.

 Commercial requirements: back flow prevention, landscape approval, Fire Marshall’s approval, and all permits & inspections must be purchased and approved.

 Residential requirements: all permits must be purchased, all inspections must be approved, a termite letter and blower door test & certificate must be received.

-Once the building is approved, it will be issued the new DCA Re-Manufacture Insignia to be placed on the building.
-Please call (706) 312-5050 to request a plan examiner e-mail you the DCA approved list of third party inspectors and explain the process in more detail.
+Once the building is approved by the third party it will be issued a new DCA Re-Manufacture Insignia to be placed on the building.

 Yes.
 Chapter 17 requires Special Inspections on certain commercial projects.
 Page C1 must be completed and signed before the permit can be issued.
 Click here for the Special Instructions guideline.